Xaeroxe/FeatherPasswordManager/README.md

 This is a highly portable extremely light-weight password manager that stores all your passwords in a local encrypted file.

+You can use this either by cloning the repo and opening index.html, or you can use it at this URL: https://xaeroxe.github.io/FeatherPasswordManager/index.html

 ## Features
 - Load and save password files encrypted with a password
 - Generate random passwords that satisfy the provided criteria.
 Options include